Podcast Studio Interior Design

 Put Together A Furniture List

+As you know, setting up a podcast studio is not easy work, especially when it comes to furniture choice.
 Your studio is going to be very uncomfortable without the right furniture.
 Remember, you’re going to be spending hours in your podcast studio planning, recording, editing, and uploading your podcast, so you want to be sure you have everything you need.
 The table should be wide enough for your equipment, from your microphone to your laptop, and there should also be enough space for your snacks or drinks.
 For your seating, consider an ergonomic chair, but consider two chairs if you’re planning on interviewing guests.

 Choose Your Furniture Wisely